Codrineye/Codrineye-s-TPT2-Compendium/TPT2 Scripting/README.md

 ```

 If you are confused about something that the compactor is doing, you should use its [Debugger Version](./Codrineye's%20Compactors/Codrineye's%20Blueprint%20Compactor/README.md).

+## The interface

+The compactor uses a global hiding blocker to hide the transfer of strigns.
+Once the compactor is running, this blocker will end and show the string `Blueprint Compactor Caller` with the name of the package/script that called it.<br>
+This information is given for you to see if there are any blueprint AI's that might interfere with your run.

+## Behaveour

+While the compactor is active, there will be at most 1 instance of it running.
+This is the instance that's updating the timer.

+It is made to handle as many instances of it you create as you want, as it cannot create a second timer.

 # Universal Challenge Solver